Frequently Asked Questions

 We do our best to take in Old Friends who are a minimum of 10 years old.
 It is not an exact science; most often, age is based on the best guess of animal control officers and/or the veterinarian providing services for that facility.
 Since large breeds generally have a shorter lifespan than smaller breeds, we do have more small dogs at the sanctuary than large dogs.

-We ONLY take in dogs from local animal control facilities or other rescues/shelters.
+We ONLY take in dogs from local Middle Tennessee animal control facilities or other rescues/shelters; sometimes from other areas within the state and on rare occasions from neighboring states if we have the space and resources to help.
 We do not accept surrenders from the public under any circumstances whatsoever.
-Almost all our dogs are from Wilson, Davidson, Williamson, Rutherford and Sumner Counties’ animal control operations.
-We do occasionally pull from other middle Tennessee shelters if we have space and resources to help.
-All of our dogs have either been surrendered by owners to those animal control facilities or were found by them as strays.
+Almost all our dogs are from Wilson, Davidson, Williamson, Rutherford, and Sumner counties’ animal control operations.
+All of our dogs have either been surrendered to those animal control facilities or were found by them as strays.

 Can people come in to just visit/walk/play with the dogs?

 No. This is not a public facility.
 It is our dogs’ home.
 Because we offer a home-type environment, there are ~120 dogs at the sanctuary moving about freely in small groups.
 They are older, and many of them become anxious with a parade of strangers in their space.
 We do, however, offer supervised tours four days a week.
 You must reserve your space online in advance of your visit.
 Click here to schedule your tour.
 We do ask for a $10 donation to reserve your tour space.
 We take a maximum of six people on each tour.
 Tour participants must be age 5 or older.
 These times are the only times that visitors can walk through the Sanctuary and meet the dogs.